How do I verify that I've upgraded my Amazon Redshift JDBC or ODBC driver?

 I'm trying to upgrade to the latest JDBC or ODBC driver to connect to my Amazon Redshift cluster.
 How can I do that and check that I've upgraded all my drivers?

-It's a best practice to use the latest Amazon Redshift drivers to avoid running into any issues found in the old driver versions.
+To avoid running into any issues found in the old driver versions, it's a best practice to use the latest Amazon Redshift drivers.
 Sometimes, AWS sends an email notifying customers about updating their drivers to the latest released version.
 A notification email is sent out when there are known issues or meaningful changes made to the latest Amazon Redshift driver.

-Note: A driver upgrade only involves changes to the client-side SQL data or application that is trying to connect to Amazon Redshift.
-Therefore, you don't need to make any changes to your Amazon Redshift cluster.
+Note: A driver upgrade involves changes to only the client-side SQL data or application that's trying to connect to Amazon Redshift.
+This means that you don't need to make any changes to your Amazon Redshift cluster.

-To upgrade your JDBC driver in Amazon Redshift, perform the following steps:
+To upgrade your JDBC driver in Amazon Redshift, do the following:

-1. Verify the current JDBC driver version being used:
+1. Verify the current JDBC driver version by running the following command:

-SELECT DISTINCT trim(remotehost) remote_host,trim(application_name) jdbc_version, MAX(recordtime) OVER (PARTITION BY application_name) last_time_loggedin FROM stl_connection_log WHERE application_name LIKE '%JDBC%' AND trim(event) = 'set application_name' ORDER BY 2 DESC;
+SELECT DISTINCT trim(remotehost) remote_host,trim(driver_version) jdbc_version, MAX(recordtime) OVER (PARTITION BY driver_version) last_time_loggedin FROM stl_connection_log WHERE driver_version LIKE '%JDBC%' AND trim(event) = 'set application_name' ORDER BY 2 DESC;

 Note: Use the IP address in the output to identify the client machine.